Lesson Plan - Get It!

 Before you continue, if you missed or would like to review the previous Related Lessons in our Research Paper series, find them in the right-hand sidebar.

-As you watch mrscodispoti's Main Idea and Supporting Details, take notes on a piece of paper.
-You want to write a definition for "main idea" and "supporting details."
-See if you can determine what the main idea is in each of the paragraphs the teacher shows you:
+As you watch the video below, take notes on a piece of paper.
+You want to write a definition for main idea and supporting details.

 The supporting details are the things that describe the main idea and tell us more about it.
 Remember to stick to your main idea and don't add information that does not support it.

-Before you continue to the next section, discuss with your teacher or parent what you learned about main ideas and supporting details from the video.
+Before you continue to the next section, explain out loud what you learned about main ideas and supporting details from the video.

 Then you may continue to the Got It? section, where you will get practice in selecting strong supporting details.